decentralized-identity/didcomm.org/docs/pr-guide.md

 Uses [yaml](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) syntax.
 The following fields must be specified:
   - `title` — the official name of the protocol.
 Should be the same as `<protocol-name>` folder but user friendy.
 Will be displayed in search results and at protocol details page.
-  - `piuri` — DIDComm protocols are uniquely identified by a special URI called a PIURI `https://didcomm.org/<protocol-name>/<version>`. e.g `https://didcomm.org/my-cool-protocol/1.0`
+  - `piuri` — DIDComm protocols are uniquely identified by a special URI called a PIURI `https://didcomm.org/<protocol-name>/<version>`, e.g `https://didcomm.org/my-cool-protocol/1.0`.
-  - `publisher` — the GitHub username person, who publish the protocol
+  - `publisher` — the GitHub username of the person who publishes the protocol.
-  - `licence` — protocol license
+  - `licence` — protocol license.
   - `tags` — some hashtags that might be used to associate the protocol with topics.
-It's recommended to re-use existing tags before creating a new similar one (for example, consider re-using existing `finance` tag instead of creating a new one `financial`)
+It's recommended to re-use existing tags before creating new similar ones (for example, consider re-using existing `finance` tag instead of creating a new one called `financial`).
-  - `summary` — In one or two sentences, explain what problem this protocol solve, how it works, and other key characteristics
+  - `summary` — in one or two sentences, explain what problem this protocol solve, how it works, and other key characteristics.
-  - `status` — One of the `Production`, `Demmonstrated` or `Proposed`
+  - `status` — one of the `Production`, `Demmonstrated` or `Proposed`.

 #### Body
  Body of the protocol should tell a programmer why a protocol is interesting, and how to use it at a high level.
 It should answer questions like these: